-Mary Pokojny O’Reilly is a Partner and Co-Chair of the Trusts and Estates Group and a partner in the Business & Real Estate Taxation, Private Wealth & Taxation, Trust & Estate Litigation and Tax Exempt Organizations, practice groups at Meltzer Lippe.
+Mary Pokojny O’Reilly is Co-Chair of the Trusts and Estates Group and a partner in the Business & Real Estate Taxation, Private Wealth & Taxation, Trust & Estate Litigation and Tax Exempt Organizations, practice groups at Meltzer Lippe.

 Mary assists individuals and families in the preservation and transfer of wealth.
 Her clients include family business owners, real estate developers, investment bankers, private equity fund managers, physicians, inventors, entertainers, business professionals, retirees, non-resident aliens, domestic partners and those of inherited wealth.